-Naturally Dek slipped and fell on his face as we were walking back down the gravel section of the path.
-I had nothing but a few baby wipes to clean of his face and cuts.
+Naturally Dek slipped and fell on his face as we were walking back down the gravel section of the path leading away from the Big Four Ice Caves.
+I had nothing but a few baby wipes to clean off his face and cuts.
 Luckily our friends with a 5 month old had a first aid kit with them.
 They saved the day.
 I was able to get a little antibacterial ointment on Dek’s face, which of course made everything all better.

 In case you are wondering, we now own a first aid kit.

 Snow on a warm and sunny day was just about as Pacific Northwest as you could get in my mind.
-We are not professional hikers, as I’m sure you can tell, but we were able to tackle this hike with ease even with the kids.
+We are not professional hikers, as I’m sure you can tell, but we were able to tackle the Big Four Ice Caves hike with ease even with the kids.
 Dek could have easily spent the whole day throwing rocks and sneaking little tastes of the snow.
 Maybe bringing him out to such a cool spot makes me a pretty good mom after all.